James Crowe Richmond: Art

 He formed a close and lifelong friendship with John Gully and continued to paint and sketch in what little spare time he had.
+He is particularly notable for his work in watercolours, but in 1865, he exhibited work at the Dunedin Exhibition and won a silver medal for an oil painting.
+He went to exhibit regularly for the Otago Art Society.
+Several of his paintings are held in the National Art Gallery and in the Alexander Turnbull Library.

 Later life

 Mary died in Nelson on 29 October 1865 having never fully recovered from the birth of her fifth child, and this event left Richmond 'harassed & broken'.
 However, by 1866 he was back in politics and moved his family to Taranaki.
 By 1869 the family had moved back to Nelson.
 Other family connections were also living there, including his brother William's family and his sister Maria and her husband, Arthur Atkinson.

 Richmond travelled with his three eldest children to England and Europe in 1873 but returned to Nelson by January 1881.
 He continued to travel frequently.
 His daughter Dolla Richmond was an artist and art teacher.

 Death

 Richmond died at the house of his daughter, Ann Elizabeth, in Ōtaki, which he was visiting, on 19 January 1898.